This is an Opinion Piece!

-OK, first let me say this is an opinion piece.
 And we are a Film Photography site.
 While I will be promoting ‘I’m Back’ and their Kickstarter program, what I say is my personal view.
 If yours differs,…that’s fine.
 Second, as part of full disclosure, I’ll tell you I am mostly a film shooter.
-I have employed digital,… a Nikon D700 for kids and club pics that will be uploaded to Facebook.
-However, most of my work is done on film.
-So, I’m not a total luddite, and I have nothing “against” digital.
-I’m just more “for” film.
+I have employed digital,… a Nikon D800 and D2Hs for kids and club pics that will be uploaded to Facebook.
+However, most of my work is done on film. (but I will rent the latest and greatest dig cam if the compensation warrants) So, I’m not a total luddite, and I have nothing “against” digital.
+In fact, there are purely digital photographers featured on this site.
+(Frederike Helwig) I just prefer film.
 And I love my analog cameras and processes and all the magic that goes along with them.
 (Nikon F4s, Contax G1, Rollei 6006) So there, I said it.

 Recently we have the new Chinese Yashica coming out with a digital camera, the Y35, with “pretend film”.
 With a Kickstarter design.
 Why does a Chinese company need to do Kickstarter?
 They already have all our money.
 But, whatever.
 Kinda looks like a GSN 35 Electro.
 If you squint.
 The Y35 features a 1/3.2-inch CMOS sensor that shoots 14-megapixel.
 Like my iPhone.
 OK.
 I think I’ll pass.